Frascati developers move to double number of apartments on site

 The owners of the centre, which recently underwent a reported €30 million programme of extension and refurbishment, have entered into a pre-planning consultation to build 105 apartments on the site located in Blackrock village.

+Anchor tenants in the shopping centre include Marks & Spencer, Aldi and, until recently when it announced its decision to close all of its stores in the Republic, Debenhams.
+Frascati appears to have guarded against the closure of Debenhams, having speculatively received planning permission to break up that unit into a series of smaller units in December of last year.

-Planning permission was originally granted by both Dún Laoghaire Rathdown County Council and An Bord Pleanála to IMRF II Frascati Limited Partnership to build a total of 45 apartments.
+With regard to its residential development, permission for the construction of 45 apartments was originally granted by both Dún Laoghaire Rathdown County Council and An Bord Pleanála to IMRF II Frascati Limited Partnership.
 Under that plan, three one-bedroom apartments, 36 two-bedroom apartments and six three-bedroom apartments would have been built.

 The plans, which included a first floor “podium level” car park, had the apartments located at the northwest of the site, bringing total car parking from 556 to 604 spaces.